CKCarr/holbertonschool-web_front_end/Cookies_local_storage/README.md

 npm start
 ```

-### 5. Warning for mode not set. default production
+### 5. Warning for mode not set

-Webpack requires you to specify a mode which can either be development, production, or none.
+- Webpack . default production: requires you to specify a mode which can either be development, production, or none.
 This setting optimizes the build for each specific environment.

 Here's how you can address this warning: